morphonets/SNT/README.md

 [![Overview](https://user-images.githubusercontent.com/2439948/167173119-2e4bea60-38e6-437f-82a9-205700f83ae8.png)](https://www.nature.com/articles/s41592-021-01105-7)

 ## Features
 For an overview of SNT capabilities have a look at the [showcase gallery in the documentation](https://imagej.net/plugins/snt/#overview).
-For more details, click below:
 <details>
   <summary><b>Detailed List of Features</b></summary>